lcs2-iitd/ELL884-2402/project.md

 - **Kaggle Competition:** The project will be hosted on Kaggle, with details and submission requirements shared soon.
 - **Model Constraints:** Use pre-trained models with a maximum of 8 billion parameters.
 Avoid models fine-tuned on text-to-SQL datasets.
 - **Plagiarism Policy:** Adapt methods from published papers, but ensure independent implementation and citation.
 Plagiarism will result in zero marks.

+---

+## Project 3: DialoCONAN Counterspeech Generation Challenge

+**Problem Statement**
+Your task is to develop an advanced counterspeech generation model using the DialoCONAN dataset.
+The DialoCONAN dataset comprises over 3000 multi-turn fictitious dialogues between a hater and an NGO operator, covering six targets of hate.
+Your goal is to generate high-quality, contextually appropriate counterspeech responses given a hate speech input and dialogue history.

+**Dataset**
+The DialoCONAN dataset containing multi-turn dialogues will be provided.
+You can split the dataset into train, validation, and test sets for your experiments.
+The final test data released during the competition will be disjoint from the provided dataset.

+**Evaluation Metrics**
+The generated counterspeech will be evaluated on:
+- BLEU score
+- ROUGE score
+- BERTScore

+**Kaggle Competition Guidelines**
+- All experiments must be conducted within the Kaggle environment.
+- Participants are allowed to use pre-trained language models with up to 8 billion parameters.

+---

+## Project 4: IntentCONANv2 Intent-Specific Counterspeech Generation

+**Problem Statement**
+Your challenge is to create an intent-specific counterspeech generation model using the IntentCONANv2 dataset.
+The IntentCONANv2 dataset contains around 13K counterspeeches conditioned on four intents (csType): informative, denouncing, question, and positive.
+Your objective is to generate high-quality, intent-specific counterspeech responses to given hate speech and csType as inputs.

+**Dataset**
+The IntentCONANv2 dataset will be provided, containing hate speech-counterspeech pairs with associated intents.
+You can split the dataset into train, validation, and test sets for your experiments.
+The final test data released during the competition will be disjoint from the provided dataset.

+**Evaluation Metrics**
+The generated counterspeech will be evaluated on:
+- BLEU score
+- ROUGE score
+- BERTScore

+**Kaggle Competition Guidelines**
+- All experiments must be conducted within the Kaggle environment.
+- Participants are allowed to use pre-trained language models with up to 8 billion parameters.